Home >

 Which one to use: a resume summary or a resume objective?

-The manager in training resume summary or objective serves as a good introduction to your experience for recruiters.
+The manager-in-training resume summary or objective serves as a good introduction to your experience for recruiters.

-Have you ever wondered which one (the summary or objective) will be more appropriate for your manager in training resume?
+Have you ever wondered which one (the summary or objective) will be more appropriate for your manager-in-training resume?

 • If you are a less experienced professional, write a resume objective statement.
 The objective is about three sentences long and provides recruiters with information about your career goals, strengths, and achievements .
 It should basically denote how you see yourself in this particular role, and what is your relevant experience and/or know-how;